 Bananas and Vietnamese green sticky rice by themselves are attractive enough, but when they are combined, they become even more delicious and memorable.
 Bananas must be well-ripe ones with dark speckled skin, and the Vietnamese young green rice must be early-season, soft and fragrant, with a beautiful jade color.
 Bananas are broken in half or cut into small pieces, dipped into the green rice and then slowly chewed.
 The sweetness of Vietnamese bananas blends with the supple taste of com and the faint scent of lotus leaves, making you feel like autumn is spreading in your mouth.

 2 - Vietnamese green rice sweet soup

 Green rice sweet soup - Source: savourydays

-This is a dish containing all the deliciousness of young rice grains, the autumn feeling of Hanoi and the ingenuity of the makers.
+As one of the most famous Vietnamese sweet soups, green rice sweet soup is a dish containing all the deliciousness of young rice grains, the autumn feeling of Hanoi and the ingenuity of the makers.
 Young green rice sweet soup is fairly easy to make, with simple ingredients including tapioca flour, sugar, a little pomelo essence and green rice (usually harvested at the end of the season).

 After boiling sugar water with tapioca flour and stirring continuously until there is a certain consistency, you sprinkle the green rice and a little pomelo essence in, scoop it out into a bowl and add jelly or ice if needed.
 The green rice is sweet but a bit hard, making the Vietnamese green rice sweet soup bowl not too sweet or mushy, mildly chewy and very satisfying in the mouth.